 Let's add a WHERE statement to limit the number of records returned.
-We will use the contents of a column to limit the results to those records to just those dealing with United States features.
+We will use the contents of a column to limit the results to just those dealing with United States records.

 Type the following into the SQL Query window and run the query.
 How many results are returned?